Serapi and Heriz Rugs

 Sam: The rare ones are the ivories, especially with Serapis.
 You will find a few ivory Serapis and those bring in the megabucks when you do because they are so unusual.

-Where to Place a Heriz or Serapi Rug
+Where to Place a Serapi or Heriz Rug

 John: You mentioned that the Serapi rugs have a more fine weave.
 Does that make them a little bit more expensive than the standard Heriz rugs too?